heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 ### Step 5: Stage your file

-Upon creating the file and making changes to it (if applicable), it's time to stage it by running the `git add .` command.
+Upon creating the file and making changes (if applicable), it's time to stage it by running the `git add .` command.

 ```
 >:$ git add .